janasco-forked-repo/sarah-may-anasco-assignment-laravel-crud-app/STEP-1.md

 > Import the backup database

-> Then download the code from github
+> Then download the source-code from github

 > Open cmd

+> Then run : composer update

+> and enter